 Chico Food Project

 The Chico Food Project is a fun and simple way to share food with the hungry in our community.
 We come to your doorstep 6 times per year to pick up your blue bag filled with non-perishables and leave you an empty bag for the next pickup.
 We are over 1,000 members strong and we collect more than 11,000 lbs. of food at each pickup.
-The food is given to the Chico Food Locker, the Jesus Center, the Salvation Army, Vectors For Veterans, Christbridge Ministries and St. Vincent De Paul.
+The food is given to the Chico Food Locker, CSUC Hungry Wildcat Pantry, the Jesus Center, the Salvation Army, Vectors for Veterans, Christbridge Ministries, and St. Vincent De Paul.
 Website

 Citrus Adopt-A-School MInistry